 We use data from the Programme for International Student Assessment (PISA), a triennial international survey that tests the skills and knowledge of 15-year-olds.
-Administered by OECD (Organisation for Economic Cooperation and Development), PISA started in 2000 and until 2015 has been undertaken six times.
-Countries participating in the PISA includes OECD and non-OECD countries.
+Administered by the OECD (Organisation for Economic Co-operation and Development), PISA started in 2000 and until 2015 has been undertaken six times.
+Countries participating in the PISA include both OECD and non-OECD countries.
 In total, 88 countries and economies (for example, China and Shanghai participate separately) have participated at least once.

 The tests are conducted in the national language of the countries.
-The skills and knowledge tested by PISA are on numeracy, science, reading, collaborative problem solving, and financial literacy.
-However, only the numeracy, science, and reading tests have been undertaken since the first PISA.
-The focus of PISA is on the application of knowledge and skills for tasks relevant in adult life, as opposed to memorization.3 Since we are interested in how the education system provides skills relevant for adult life, including in the labor market, PISA is appropriate.
+The skills and knowledge tested by PISA are on numeracy, science, reading, collaborative problem solving, and financial literacy; however, only the numeracy, science, and reading tests have been undertaken in every PISA.
+The focus of PISA is on the application of knowledge and skills for tasks relevant in adult life, as opposed to memorization (OECD and UNESCO-UIS, 2013).
+Since we are interested in how the education system provides skills relevant for adult life, including in the labor market, PISA is appropriate.

-Indonesia has participated in PISA since 2000.
-Therefore, we could use these PISA rounds to see the trend in skills of Indonesian 15-year-olds and compare them with other countries participating in PISA.
+Indonesia has participated in PISA since 2000 so we can use these PISA rounds to see the skills trend amongst Indonesian 15-year-olds and compare them with other countries participating in PISA.
 In this paper, we use the 2003, 2006, 2009, 2012, and 2015 PISA tests, specifically the mathematics and reading tests.

 Figure 2 shows the mathematics skills of Indonesian 15-year-olds over time, relative to two metrics: the 25th percentile score and the 75th percentile score.
-The former represents low level of skills, and the latter represents the level skills that could be considered to be globally competitive.
+The former represents a low level of skills, and the latter represents the level of skills that could be considered globally competitive.

 Figure 2.
-PISA Mathematics, 2003-2015
+PISA mathematics, 2003-2015

 We observe three facts about the mathematics skills of 15-year-olds.
-First, Indonesia is below the 25th percentile globally.
-This is true up to the latest PISA round in 2015.
+First, Indonesia is below the 25th percentile globally and has been in every PISA round up to 2015.
 Second, Indonesia has been catching up.
 The gap between Indonesia's performance and the 25th percentile continued to decline, from more than 113 points in 2003 to around 20 points in 2015.
 Similarly, the gap between Indonesia and the 75th percentile has also narrowed, from 163 points to 114 points over the period that we observe.
-Therefore, Indonesia is close to catching up with the 25th percentile, but is still far from being globally competitive.
+Indonesia is, therefore, close to catching up with the 25th percentile, but is still far from being globally competitive.